pedrom34/ZoteroPortable-dev-repo/README.md

 Few modifications compared to official Zotero are included in profile\locate:
 - CrossRef Favicon is present
 - engines.json is modified to handle this favicon
-- engines.json is modified to add [oaDOI as a search engine](https://github.com/Impactstory/oadoi/pull/1)

 Updating:
 -----